changchuming/scheduleitfor.me/README.md

 in the console.
 This will build your typescript and SASS files and compile them.
 It will also watch the directory for changes and recompile them when changes are made automatically.

-Step 3: Run redis
+4. Run redis
 You need to start an instance of redis.
 On windows, redis can be found at this [link]().

-Step 4: Run the app
+5. Run the app
 Type: `node app` in the console.

-Step 5: (Optional) Enable Livereload
+6. (Optional) Enable Livereload
 If you have Google Chrome installed, you can install the Livereload extension at the following [link]().
 After installation, the website will refresh anytime changes are made.

 # App Architecture